calvinrnp/chatroom/README.md

 # chatroom
-Realtime Chat with Users and Rooms
+Chatroom using Python and Sockets